best data visualization tool

 Q2.
 Why are data visualization tools important?

-Such tools are very important as these are best for identifying data patterns and exploring complicated relationships.
+Such tools are very important as they are best for identifying data patterns and exploring complicated relationships.
 Business forecasting and making decisions use these findings.

 Q3.
 Who uses data visualization tools?